 The Team Leader is responsible for assuring that the staff exercise person-centered and harm reduction approach aligned with the agency’s mission and core values.
 The Team Leader maintains oversight to ensure that client self-identified goals for recovery, rehabilitation and community inclusion are supported by appropriate services and best practices.

 Essential Duties and Responsibilities:

-- Maintain ACT like core policies, practices and services.
+- Maintain and adhere to ACT core policies, practices and services.

 - Ensure compliance with all accreditation, certification and regulatory standards.

 - Facilitate the hiring, training, and performance evaluations accordingly.

 - Provide supervision to staff in accordance with agency policies.

 - Utilize the agency’s EHR system to ensure effective planning, follow-up, and coordination of participant services.